torvalds/linux/Documentation/core-api/dma-api.rst

 	of two for easy alignment.

-Part III - Debug drivers use of the DMA-API
+Part III - Debug drivers use of the DMA API
 -------------------------------------------

-The DMA-API as described above has some constraints.
+The DMA API as described above has some constraints.
 DMA addresses must be released with the corresponding function with the same size for example.
 With the advent of hardware IOMMUs it becomes more and more important that drivers do not violate those constraints.
 In the worst case such a violation can result in data corruption up to destroyed filesystems.

-To debug drivers and find bugs in the usage of the DMA-API checking code can be compiled into the kernel which will tell the developer about those violations.
-If your architecture supports it you can select the "Enable debugging of DMA-API usage" option in your kernel configuration.
+To debug drivers and find bugs in the usage of the DMA API checking code can be compiled into the kernel which will tell the developer about those violations.
+If your architecture supports it you can select the "Enable debugging of DMA API usage" option in your kernel configuration.
 Enabling this option has a performance impact.
 Do not enable it in production kernels.

 If you boot the resulting kernel will contain code which does some bookkeeping